simonprickett/ru203/README.md

 docker exec -it redis-search redis-cli
 ```

-Then paste in the index creation commands (see the next section for details).
+Then paste in the index creation commands (see the "Building Indexes" section for details).

 ## Option 2: Build RediSearch from source